tidy-finance/website/docs/41_difference_in_differences.md

   drop_na()
 ```

-Before we can run the first regression, we need to define the `treated` indicator, which is a product of the `post_period` (i.e., all months after the signing of the PA) and the `polluter` indicator defined above.\index{Regression!Fixed effects}
+Before we can run the first regression, we need to define the `treated` indicator, which is the product of the `post_period` (i.e., all months after the signing of the PA) and the `polluter` indicator defined above.\index{Regression!Fixed effects}

 ```r